-- A. A call back list will be created for "Special Events" and a separate list for "Daily Staffing". - B. A firefighter's position on the Special Events List will not affect his/her position on the Daily Staffing List and or vice versa.
-(Example: a firefighter is called back for a parade for three hours and consents to work.
-He/she remains in his/her position on the Daily Staffing List)
+- A. A callback list will be created for "Special Events" and a separate list for "Daily Staffing". - B. A firefighter's position on the Special Events List will not affect their position on the Daily Staffing List and vice versa (i.e., A firefighter is called back for a parade for three hours and consents to work.
+They will remain in their position on the Daily Staffing List.).